angular/angular/adev/src/content/tools/devtools.md

 ### Understand component execution

-The bar chat displayed after clicking on a change detection cycle displays a detailed view about how much time your application spent running change detection in that particular component or directive.
+The bar chart displayed after clicking on a change detection cycle displays a detailed view about how much time your application spent running change detection in that particular component or directive.

 This example shows the total time spent by the `NgForOf` directive and which method was called on it.